guneeshvats/Earthquake-Simulation-in-Blender/README.md

 3. Height Design
 4. Material

-You can run these belnder fil
+You can run these belnder files only in the Blender 2.79 version.

 ## Constants

 1. Standard column dimensions :  `1 x 1 x 4`